-In Wales, schools were open throughout the COVID period for children of key workers and this was extended in June so that most children had some contact with schools before the summer holiday.
+In Wales, schools were open throughout the COVID period for children of key workers.
 In July, the Education Minister Kirsty Williams announced that all pupils will be able to return to school in September.
 This was based on advice from the Welsh Government’s Technical Advisory Group.
-In Wales, the school term starts on September 1 but there is some flexibility for schools to prioritise certain groups for the first two weeks of term.

 - Education and childcare: coronavirus (Welsh Government documents listed with regular updates)

 - Technical Advisory Group: advice on return to school

 - Coronavirus regulations after November 9 FAQs (with section on education and childcare)

 The start of term will be 24 August 2020 for Primary 7, Year 12 and Year 14 pupils and for vulnerable children across all year groups.
 All other pupils will return at normal autumn term start dates, which may vary depending on school.
 Department of Education has published the following guidance:

 - Guidance on the new school day for mainstream

 - Guidance for pre-school settings.

 - Since 29 June any parent / carer can access childcare as facilities re-open and begin to build capacity.
 The Child Care Recovery Plan is available here.

 Update in this version (4 November 2020)